kobylynskyi/graphql-java-codegen/docs/client-side-cases-by-proxy.md

 so that the users do not need to choose the fields on projection.
 This will also have a bad effect, we can only use all fields of the projection on the returned structure by default.
 Moreover, we also need set to default the depth of nested queries so that the proxy can end smoothly.
 All in all, the scenarios used are limited.
-Currently `.. on` and `alias` are not supported.
+Currently, `.. on` and `alias` are not supported.

 Here is only to provide a way, the specific implementation for reference only, not verified by production environment!

+> Because reflection is heavily used, don't consider this approach if you need high performance.

 1. First of all, we need to implement dynamic proxy, and be able to automatically add parameters to request and select return fields on projection.

 ```java